wronb-david/practice-projects/docs/learning.md

 ### Design Principles: SOLID
 * Single Responsibility Principle

-Classes should have one well defined responsibility.
-Something within their responsibility chainging, should be the only reason for change of a given entity.
+Aims to ensure that classes have exactly one well defined responsibility.
+The only reason for change of a given entity, should be that something within ther responsibility changes.

 * Open Close Principle